 And so are you

-However, when it comes to creating dirty love poems, the last two lines are entirely up for interpretation.
+However, when it comes to dirty poems, the last two lines are entirely up for interpretation.

 Try something sultry: